trusktr/rocket-module/README.md

   - [ ] Describe how to use npm dependencies in an app directly, using a spare local package (basically like what meteorhacks:npm does).
 - [ ] Celebrate!
 Wooooo!

-### v1.x.x (in order of importance)
-- [ ] Support npm dependencies for apps that already use meteorhacks:npm.
-  - [ ] Detect meteorhacks:npm's local "npm-container" package and install it's
-        npm dependencies alongside those of the packages dependent rocket:module.
-- [x] Code split for each architecture instead of all at once (each architecture may possibly have different shared modules).